Lake Springfield Park and Boathouse

 A beautiful and secluded indoor setting for weddings, birthday parties, special events and corporate retreats.
 Including seating for 80, a full kitchen, a sprawling deck and a gorgeous view of Lake Springfield.
 Call for rental rates.
 Boathouse also includes boat rentals, gift shop, restrooms and park offices.

 Things To Do

-Canoes, Kayaks and Paddleboards are available to rent at the Lake Springfield Park Boathouse June 1 - September 30.
-Rented canoes and kayaks must be returned each day one hour prior to boathouse closing, no rentals after 4 p.m.
+Canoes, Kayaks and Paddleboards are available to rent at the Lake Springfield Boathouse April 1 - October 31.
+Rented boats must be returned each day one hour prior to boathouse closing, no rentals after 4 p.m.
 The facility offers 17-foot canoes, single and tandem kayaks and paddleboards.
 Fees are $10/hour or $30/four hours and include life jackets and paddles.

-Paddlers will use the James River Linear Park Water Trail as the trail route, which runs approximately 4.5-miles one way, along the Springfield Nature and Conservation Center and Galloway Creek, to Creighton Beach.
+Paddlers will use the James River Water Trail as the trail route, which runs approximately 4.5-miles one way, along Lake Springfield and the James River passing Springfield Conservation Nature Center, Galloway Creek and Creighton Access.
 Renters must be 18 years of age, with minors accompanied by an adult.
-All participants must sign a waiver and wear provided life jackets.

 Hilltop Pavilion (Picnic Shelter & Playground)